The North Face is taking over Naarm

 A night of innovation

-Building on many of the styles the brand is already known and loved for, the night also marked the announcement of two new retail stores, set to stock The North Face’s recently released Red Box and Summit Series collections.
+Building on many of the styles the brand is already known and loved for, the night also marked major milestones: the announcement of two new retail stores, set to stock The North Face’s recently released Red Box and Summit Series collections.

 What’s coming